PKua007/rampack/README.md

 Random And Maximal PACKing PACKage - the software enabling simulation of particle systems using different packing methods.
-Currently, it supports elastic and extensible monodisperse Monte Carlo sampling (with features such as full isobaric-isotension relaxation in a triclinic boc, many types of molecule moves, overlap relaxation, etc.) and more algorithms are coming the future (eg. Torquato-Jiao MRJ scheme).
+Currently, it supports elastic and extensible monodisperse Monte Carlo sampling (with features such as full isobaric-isotension relaxation in a triclinic box, many types of molecule moves, overlap relaxation, etc.) and more algorithms are coming the future (eg. Torquato-Jiao MRJ scheme).
 The package includes also some utility tools.
-The current interface is not final and is subject to change, so this description will provide only a general overview and often instruct to inspect the example input file `sample_integration.ini` and other sample input files in `sample_inputs` directory, as well as the `--help` option.
+The current interface is not final and is subject to change, so this description will provide only a general overview and often instruct to inspect the example input file `integration.ini` and other sample input files in `sample_inputs` directory, as well as the `--help` option.

 ## Operation modes